Facts about mountain gorillas.

-A gorilla safari in Uganda and Africa at large is the most sought after safari in the world that every tourist would wish to take part in, but Gorilla flying safaris in Uganda have emerged to be the best comfortable options for those travelers looking for comfort and hustle free safaris.
-There are few endangered mountain gorillas in the world and research says they are only about 1000 individuals world over and almost half of them live in Uganda, in her two national parks – Bwindi national park and Mgahinga national park both located in southwestern Uganda.
+A gorilla safari in Uganda and Africa at large is the most sought-after safari in the world that every tourist would wish to take part in, but Gorilla flying safaris in Uganda have emerged to be the best comfortable options for those travelers looking for comfort and hustle free safaris.
+There are few endangered mountain gorillas in the world and research says there are only about 1,000 individuals worldwide and almost half of them live in Uganda, in her two national parks – Bwindi National Park and Mgahinga National Park both located in southwestern Uganda.

 Gorillas occupy part of the Virunga massif where the mountain gorillas inhabit due to different conditions that favor their survival such as cool temperatures and mountainous terrain.

-Uganda is known as the pearl of Africa due to its diverse attractions, both man-made and natural, ranging from towering mountains, wildlife, water bodies, and hospitality of diverse cultures.
-It is located north of Tanzania and Rwanda, east of the Democratic Republic of Congo, south of South Sudan and west of Kenya.
-The good terms with her neighbors have favored growth and development of the country and in addition to peace that has for years been prevailing in the country.
+Uganda is known as the pearl of Africa due to its diverse attractions, both man-made and natural, ranging from towering mountains, wildlife, water bodies, and the hospitality of diverse cultures.
+It is located north of Tanzania and Rwanda, east of the Democratic Republic of Congo, south of South Sudan, and west of Kenya.
+The good terms with her neighbors have favored the growth and development of the country in addition to peace that has for years been prevailing in the country.